EE108S: First Year Design

 First Year Design Experience

-The First Year Design Experience is a new class being piloted during the Fall and Spring semesters of the 2017/2018 calendar year.
-The ideal student for this two semester sequence is one who is curious about how the conceptual topics that they are studying will be used to design components, bigger components, systems-of-components and finally systems-of-systems.
-We will accomplish this by reinventing the iPhone.
-The iPhone is a complex system-of-systems that will be decomposed down to its basic components.
-The reinvention process will help the students gain an understanding of the engineering concepts that they will be learning in future courses by understanding how these concepts are used in the iPhone.
+The First Year Design Experience is for incoming ECE students who are curious about how the conceptual topics that they are studying will be used to design components, bigger components, systems-of-components and finally systems-of-systems.
+The smart phone is a complex system-of-systems that will be decomposed down to its basic components.
+The reinvention process will help the students gain an understanding of the engineering concepts that they will be learning in future courses by understanding how these concepts are used in a smart phone.

-The Fall class start date has been moved to Tuesday October 24th and will meet once a week for two hours in the Fall semester and once a week for one hour in the Spring semester.
 The student will receive one credit hour for each semester.
-Participants will be selected by the instructors from the EE302 and EE306 classes.
+Participants will be selected by the instructors from their EE302 and EE306 classes.

 Why take this course?